 - Where are you telling yourself you can’t?

 - Where are others telling you, you can’t?

 - What skills and passions do you recognize in your life that you are not pursuing?

-- Identify and attack those with specific action
+- Identify and attack those areas with purposeful steps

-Start to push the boundaries of possibility in your life.
-You will be amazed at what you CAN do!
+You will be amazed at what you can do!